-The Psychology Services Center's clinical staff consists of professionals in psychology and mental health counseling.
+The Psychology Services Center's clinical staff consists of professionals in psychology.
 More than 100 College of Psychology masters, specialist, and doctoral students receive practicum training within the Psychology Services Center.

 Services offered by the Psychology Services Center include the following: